Towards Distillation-Resistant Large Language Models: An Information-Theoretic Perspective: Preliminary

 Given a dataset $\mathcal{D}$ consisting of prompt-answer pairs $(q,o)$, KD algorithms repeatedly query a teacher model $f_\text{T}(\cdot)$ with $(q,o)$ sampled from $\mathcal{D}$ and train a student model $f_\text{S}(\cdot)$ by mimicking the teacher's output.
 Formally, the knowledge distillation loss can be expressed as:

 where $l$ denotes the length of the ground-truth answer $o$, and $\text{Dist}(\cdot\Vert\cdot)$ denotes the distance metric such as Kullback–Leibler divergence (KLD).
-In general, the objective of logit-based distillation algorithms can be formulated as:
+In general, the optimization objective of logit-based distillation algorithms can be formulated as:

-where $\alpha$ is a factor set to $0.5$ by default, and $\mathcal{L}_{\mathrm{SFT}}$ denotes the supervised fine-tuning (SFT) loss, \textit{i.e.}, the negative log-likelihood of the predictive probability of the ground-truth label.
-Since the logits convey more contextual information than the predictive label alone, KD typically outperforms standard SFT on many downstream tasks.
+where the factor $\alpha=0.5$ by default, and $\mathcal{L}_{\mathrm{SFT}}$ denotes the supervised fine-tuning (SFT) loss, \textit{i.e.}, the negative log-likelihood of the predictive probability of the ground-truth label.
+Since the logits carry more contextual information than the predictive label alone, KD typically outperforms standard SFT on many downstream tasks.
 Based on this formulation, various improved algorithms have been proposed, including novel designs of distance metrics such as reverse KLD \cite{guminillm} and AB-KLD \cite{wangabkd}.